-- Part II provides an overview of Rule 502(b) and Rule 502(d). - Part III highlights the benefits of Rule 502(d) orders. - Part IV outlines the protections and limits of Rule 502(d). - Part V discusses potential challenges associated with Rule 502(d) orders in certain matters and highlights some considerations for how practitioners and courts could address those issues and still take advantage of the protections Rule 502(d) offers.
+- Part III highlights the benefits of Rule 502(d) orders. - Part IV outlines the protections and limits of Rule 502(d). - Part V discusses potential challenges associated with Rule 502(d) orders in certain matters and highlights some considerations for how practitioners and courts could address those issues and still take advantage of the protections Rule 502(d) offers.

 Finally, this publication contains three appendices.
 Appendix A contains "model" language for a proposed Rule 502(d) order (though practitioners should consider additions to this model as necessary).
-Appendix B contains a list of U.S. district courts that have promulgated model Rule 502(d) ore.g., John M. Barkett, Evidence Rule 502: The Solution to the Privilege-Protection Puzzle in the Digital Era, 81 FORDHAM L. REV. 1589 (2013) (arguing that "lawyers should maximize the use of Rule 502(d) orders").
+Appendix B contains a list of U.S. district courts that have promulgated model Rule 502(d) orders as of the date of this publication.
+Appendix C reproduces the Explanatory Note to Federal Rule of Evidence 502.